 Innovation and revolutionary ideas

 Kids become more mature and gain real-life advantages.
-In adult life, competition leads to innovation and creating new revolutionary ideas.
+In adult life, competition leads to innovation and the creation of new revolutionary ideas.
 That's why it is important to start building that foundation for kids’ future success from a young age.

 Discover and support an important cause

-Whether you're a parent, grandparent or carer, or simply looking for something to keep the kids busy over the rest of these summer holidays we have an awesome kids' colouring competition with some great prizes up for grabs.
+Whether you're a parent, grandparent or carer, or simply looking for something to keep the kids busy over the rest of these summer holidays, we have an awesome online colouring competition by The Surf Life Saving Foundation with some great prizes up for grabs.